LCozzoli/PrismaEncrypter/README.md

 # Prisma Encryption

-This package allow you to encrypt your models in Prisma
+This package allows you to encrypt your models in Prisma

 ## Installation